What are Reshoring and Nearshoring?

 The Increasing Popularity of Shoring Practices

 Manufacturing is coming back to the United States.
 This is primarily due to two factors: transportation costs and political risk.
 Manufacturing moved to countries such as China for years because of the low labor costs.
 However, with the increase in fuel costs and the political instability in countries such as China, many companies are choosing to restore or nearshore their manufacturing operations.
-In fact, Chinese goods as a share of total imports have fallen from nearly 21% in 2019 to 17.5% through 2021.
+In fact, Chinese goods as a share of total imports have fallen from nearly 21% to 17.5% recently and the draconian Covid lockdowns have convinced many companies to put manufacturing elsewhere.

 The main benefits of shoring a company’s manufacturing operations are twofold.
 First, it reduces transportation costs.
 Second, it reduces political risk.
 By keeping manufacturing operations closer to home, companies can avoid the high costs of shipping goods from China or other countries such as India.
 This is because it is cheaper to transport goods from Central and South America, which are closer to the United States than it is from Asia.
 In addition, companies can avoid the political risk of operating in unstable countries.
 By shoring manufacturing operations to the United States, companies can reduce these risks and increase their profitability.